Aditya-Nannapaneni/question-classifier/research/README.md

 ## Quick Introduction

   ### Data Overview:
-      We are given 2 numerical features:
+      We are given a question and its correspoding coarse label (6 labels) and fine label (50 labels).
+Our task is to buld a calssifier that predicts these labels given a question

 |  Data columns                 | Type                              |
 | ------------------------------| --------------------------------- |